by Jon (Updated on 2014-01-29)

 The Nitty Gritty

 Absolutely not.
-You can use code (ActionScript, Objective-C), but the vast majority of our users prefer to use our visual tools to build their game's behaviors.
+You can use code (Haxe, Java, Objective-C), but the vast majority of our users prefer to use our visual tools to build their game's behaviors.

-You can use ActionScript 3 via a built-in code editor or an external editor.
+You can use Haxe via a built-in code editor or an external editor.

 Any raster format will do - PNG, JPG, and GIF.
 We even support animated GIF's.
 We don't support vector art to a satisfactory degree.
 It will import, but it will be converted to raster form.

-Simply put - it's the same as what Flash itself supports - MP3s.
-All sounds and music have to be MP3s with a 44.1kHz sampling rate with a 16-bit resolution.
+MP3s for Flash and OGGs for everything else..
+It's best if these are at a 44.1kHz sampling rate with a 16-bit resolution.
 You can use Audacity or a similar program to change the sampling rate, if need be.

 Can I make ___ ?